How to become a licensed HCSSA provider

-Attention: Applicants seeking an initial parent or branch license to provide licensed and certified home health services (authorization to provide services to Medicare beneficiaries) should read Provider Letter 2011-03 — The Centers for Medicare and Medicaid Services (CMS) Direction Regarding Workload Prioritization.
-(This letter replaces provider letters 2007-17 and 2007-04.)
+Attention: Applicants seeking an initial parent or alternate delivery site license to provide licensed and certified home health services (authorization to provide services to Medicare beneficiaries) should read Provider Letter #13-10, the Centers for Medicare and Medicaid Services (CMS) Direction Regarding Workload Prioritization.

 Required documents for Medicare certification

 These documents are required if the agency is seeking certification or is currently certified through the Medicare program.